 Amtrak eyes Friday for full rail service after derailment

-Commuters make their way through Hoboken Terminal in Hoboken, N.J., Wednesday, April 5, 2017.
-Train passengers are facing delays while repairs continue days after a commuter train derailment inside New York City's Penn Station.
+Train passengers are facing delays while repairs continue days after a commuter train derailment inside New York City's Penn Station. .
+A commuter ferry crosses the Hudson River to New York City, Wednesday, April 5, 2017, in this photo from Hoboken, N.J.
+Many commuters are shifting to the ferry service following Monday's derailment of a NJ Transit train which ... .

 Add your comments below